skills/deploy-to-azure/README.md

 ### :keyboard: Activity: Destroy any running resources so you don't incur charges

-1. Apply the **destroy environment** label to your merged `deploy-to-production-workflow` pull request.
+1. Apply the **destroy environment** label to your merged `production-deployment-workflow` pull request.
 If you have already closed the tab with your pull request, you can open it again by clicking **Pull requests** and then clicking the **Closed** filter to view merged pull requests.

   Now that you've applied the proper label, let's wait for the GitHub Actions workflow to complete.
 When it's finished, you can confirm that your environment has been destroyed by visiting your app's URL, or by logging into the Azure portal to see it is not running.